Frequently Asked Questions

-#RisingYouth is a program led by TakingITGlobal to help youth build Canada and develop life skills by giving back to their communities.
-Created for youth by youth, we are building a program to increase involvement through community service.
-The program is currently funded to offer grants through March 2021.
-Our program is funded by the Government of Canada under the Canada Service Corps initiative.
+#RisingYouth was a program led by TakingITGlobal to help young people nationwide who are inspired with ideas and ready to take action through youth-led community service grants.
+The program was funded to offer grants through May 2022 by the Government of Canada under the Canada Service Corps initiative.

-What are the criteria to apply for the funding?
+What were the criteria to apply for the funding?

 How can I apply for the grant?

-You can apply online using our website www.risingyouth.ca by selecting one of the available grants for $250, $750 or $1500.
-We also have Word or PDF applications online, if you prefer.
+The #RisingYouth program cycle is now closed.
+Youth were able to apply online using our website www.risingyouth.ca by selecting one of the available grants for $250, $750 or $1500.
+We also had Word or PDF applications online, for those who prefered.

 Can I apply as an organization?

-The program is designed for individuals or a group of youth in Canada with the goal of involving and activating youth through a service initiative.
-Organizations can support youth-initiated and youth-led projects, but organizations themselves are not eligible to receive funding.
+The program was designed for individuals or a group of youth in Canada with the goal of involving and activating youth through a service initiative.
+Organizations were able to support youth-initiated and youth-led projects, but organizations themselves were not eligible to receive funding.

 What is the difference between the grants available?

-We have three grant levels available depending on the scope of your project.
+We had three grant levels available depending on the scope of your project.

 $1500 – For projects that involve a larger group of people to drive impact.
 Projects at this level of funding need a budget and a mentor or community reference to apply.